BalajiKs171095/mbcrump.github.io/_posts/2017-01-29-open-edge-from-chrome-link.md

 ## Through a Hyperlink

 You can also make a UWP app launch through a web browser.
 I'm going to use Chrome in this sample to open MS Edge.
-All you need to do is simply add the following HTML to your page and obviously replace the URL to whatever site that you'd like to loaad.
+All you need to do is simply add the following HTML to your page and obviously replace the URL to whatever site that you'd like to load.

 	<a href="microsoft-edge:http://www.michaelcrump.net">My site</a>